Author: Daniel Yergin and Joseph Stanislaw

 The planning boards that managed the wartime economy emerged blackened with criticism, while businessmen contributed mightily to the war effort and were seen as patriots and heroes.

-However, by the late 1970s this idea began to falter as state control did little to help ordinary people, but instead produced stifling bureaucracy and corruption.
-The 1980s saw three drivers begin to turn the tide: the debt crisis in developing markets, the revelation of Marxism’s failure, and rise of the Asian tigers.
+However, by the late 1970s, this idea began to falter as state control did little to help ordinary people but instead produced stifling bureaucracy and corruption.
+The 1980s saw three drivers begin to turn the tide: the debt crisis in developing markets, the revelation of Marxism’s failure, and the rise of the Asian tigers.

 The “lost decade” in the developing world forced governments to stop subsidizing unprofitable state companies.
 This march to market would continue with the Soviet Union’s fall: almost instantaneously, Eastern Europe would transition from communism to capitalism while Russia would undergo its own massive transformation.
 Prices were allowed to float, the economy was opened up, and many government-owned companies privatized.